Star-Crossed 'Supernova' Bursts With Nudity And Nonsense.

 By James DiGiovanna

-SUPERNOVA IS THE first mainstream sci-fi film to ask the question "How much sex can you have in outer space?" and the first to give the only reasonable answer: "A lot."
+JANUARY 24, 2000: Supernova is the first mainstream sci-fi film to ask the question "How much sex can you have in outer space?" and the first to give the only reasonable answer: "A lot."

 I think Supernova may have been planned as a $60 million soft-core space-porn flick, as it was originally supposed to be over two hours long and have an R rating.
 Somehow, between blast off and docking, this space opera's rockets exploded prematurely, and director Walter Hill removed himself from the project, about an hour was cut out of it, and it was re-rated PG-13.
 As a result, there's this weird, skeleton of a movie, with lots of nudity concealed by digitized shadows and quick cutting, and a plot that's been so pared down it's tantamount to reducing Remembrance of Things Past to the sentence "A man eats a cookie and remembers a lot of stuff."